isaacs/minipass/README.md

 - `writable` Whether the stream is writable.
 Default `true`.
 Set to `false` when `end()`
 - `readable` Whether the stream is readable.
 Default `true`.
-- `buffer` A [yallist](http://npm.im/yallist) linked list of chunks written to the stream that have not yet been emitted.
-(It's probably a bad idea to mess with this.)
-- `pipes` A [yallist](http://npm.im/yallist) linked list of streams that this stream is piping into.
-(It's probably a bad idea to mess with this.)
+- `pipes` An array of Pipe objects referencing streams that this stream is piping into.
 - `destroyed` A getter that indicates whether the stream was destroyed.
 - `paused` True if the stream has been explicitly paused, otherwise false.
 - `objectMode` Indicates whether the stream is in `objectMode`.
 Once set to `true`, it cannot be set to `false`.
+- `aborted` Readonly property set when the `AbortSignal` dispatches an `abort` event.

 ### Events